Frequently Asked Questions Transfer Equivalency Worksheet KEY(Example)

 - Courses descriptions are taken from the transfer school's catalog, during the time of attendance, and are compared to the current UAA catalog.

-- Courses taught at different levels than their UAA equivalent cannot be equated, lower division and upper division.
+- Lower division and upper division courses taught at different levels than their UAA equivalent cannot be equated.
 Transfer courses must have been taught at the freshman through senior undergraduate levels in order to transfer.

 - Equivalent courses should have similar or identical titles.